Why a Business Valuation is Necessary for Estate Planning

 The value of your business has a direct relationship to the amount of tax you will owe.
 Either by capital gains tax resulting from a sale, gift tax on shares you have given away, or estate tax on property you own at your death.
 Having a current business valuation on hand can help your family handle the potential sale or dissolution of your business.
 The estate tax is calculated based on the Fair Market Value (FMV) of the estate’s assets at the time of the decedent’s death.
 A valuation is often necessary to determine the FMV of closely held securities or business interests left by the deceased.

 Whether you are planning on selling or gifting your business to your heirs, keep in mind that you might be leaving them with a large tax bill.
 However, there are many ways to create an estate plan with the assistance of an estate lawyer.
-An estate lawyer will help you identifying ways for your heirs to cover taxes and will propose various strategies that the business can implement in order to shrink the tax bill.
-A business valuation may be requested in order to better estimate the future tax liability.
+An estate lawyer will help you identify ways for your heirs to cover taxes.
+They will also propose various strategies the business can implement in order to shrink the tax bill.
+A business valuation may be requested in order to better estimate future tax liability.
 The use of the valuation will influence the various strategies employed.

 Gifting a Portion of the Business

 Knowing the value of the business can help you and your advisors plan to reduce the estate by giving away a portion of the business while the owner is alive.
 Part of your estate planning strategy may be to transfer your business interest by gift.
 Gifts of a certain size are not subject to gift tax.
 In order to determine if you must pay gift tax (and, if so, how much), you need to know the value of the gift.
 Any time a business interest is transferred by gift, a valuation should be conducted to document the gift tax value.
 This also reduces the risk of the IRS changing the value of the gift upon a later audit.